A fluid situationPublished 8:35pm Saturday, August 17, 2013

 “The city’s going to investigate,” Azalea Spruill said.
 “It doesn’t make sense to me.”

-The issue came to light when the residents of the original home let it go into foreclosure, and the electricity was cut off on Sept.
+The issue came to light when the residents of the original home moved out, and the electricity was cut off on Sept.
 5. That meant the shared well the four houses used no longer worked.

 With their water cut off and the city threatening to condemn the homes if they couldn’t get water, another neighbor ran power from his home to connect the well.